-Ebola-hit DR Congo to begin vaccination
+Ebola-hit DR Congo begins vaccination

-Ebola outbreak: Experimental vaccinations to begin in DR Congo
+Ebola outbreak: Experimental vaccinations begin in DR Congo

-Health workers in the Democratic Republic of Congo are to begin an immunisation campaign in an attempt to halt the spread of the deadly Ebola virus.
+Health workers in the Democratic Republic of Congo have begun an immunisation campaign in an attempt to halt the spread of an outbreak of the deadly Ebola virus.

 The experimental vaccine proved effective when used in limited trials during the epidemic which struck West Africa in 2014-16.

-Health workers will be among the first to receive the vaccine on Monday.
+Health workers were among the first to receive the vaccine on Monday.

 What is Ebola?